 Police are still investigating the assault of a popular children’s entertainer yesterday.
-The attack is believed to be linked with the so-called ‘killer clown’ craze which has seen the city, and country, terrorized by people in clown costumes taking advantage of the public’s mistrust of anyone over the age of ten in face paint.
+They believe the attack is linked with the so-called ‘killer clown’ craze which has seen the city, and country, terrorised by people in clown costumes taking advantage of the public’s mistrust of anyone over the age of ten in face paint.

-Spermbiff, from Urmston, has been Flange for nearly twenty years and is regularly sighted at hospitals and charity fundraisers, bringing smiles to children’s faces.
+Spermbiff, from Urmston, has been Flange for twenty years and is sighted at hospitals and charity fundraisers, bringing smiles to children’s faces.

-A half-finished balloon animal was found near Flange and police believe he may have tried to bargain his way out of the assault.
+They found a half-finished balloon animal near Flange and police believe he may have tried to bargain his way out of the assault.

-His attacker is reportedly his early twenties and was wearing a red baseball cap.
-What’s unusual about the crime is that he fled the scene using the clown’s unicycle as a getaway vehicle.
+His attacker is his early twenties and was wearing a red baseball cap.
+What’s unusual about the crime is that he fled the scene on the clown’s unicycle.

 “A man in his early twenties around the Middleton area with known unicycle skills, shouldn’t be too hard to track down,” said Nipplepeek.
 “We’re confident of an arrest soon.”